grizzie17/Mower/README.md

 # Automatic / Robotic Lawnmower(s) #

+Project name: `Cutter`

 In general, a robotic lawnmower will cut/maintain the bulk of a lawn without human intervention.

 There are several different makes of Robotic Lawnmowers on the market today.
 They all share the feature of "maintaining" a yard instead of "cutting" a yard.
 The "maintaining" is a great idea given the mower trims a little of the yard every day.
 The problem with this approach is that the mowers can rarely handle large areas (many of the brands limit the area to 1/4 to 1/2 acre).
-Another problem is that the mower is vulnerable to theft or vandalism while cutting.
+Many of these brands require the customer to bury wires that identify the limits of the yard, and around obstacles (such as gardens, driveways, etc.).

 ## Requirements ##

-*	Boundary recognition (without using buried wires)
+### Setup ###

+Setup must be very simple.

+Essentially we want the setup to be a very short two step process.
+First is positioning a `base-station` in the yard.
+Second is identifying the boundaries of the yard.

+#### Base Station ####

+The customer should identify the position of a `base-station` that anchors the cutting system to the yard.
+The `base-station` should be in a consistent position for every time the lawnmower(s) cut the yard.

+The `base-station` should be allowed to be either permanently mounted or positioned over a yard monument.

+The next step is to identify the limits of cutting.

+#### Boundary Recognition ####

+We do NOT want to use any form of buried wires to identify the valid cutting area for a yard.

+The customer should be able to turn on the `base-station` and then use a smartphone app.
+Walk to the key points of the yard boundary, and simply press a button on the phone.

+The same technique should be valid to identify areas of the yard where the lawnmower is not allowed.
+A map of the yard should be available on the smartphone app to tweak the coordinates.

+### Obstruction Identification ###

+The lawnmower should be able to automatically identify and record objects such as trees, shrubbery, swing-sets, yard art, etc. Other objects that are transitional should also be identified, these include: toys, pets, people, and other significant objects.

+### Terrain Recognition ###

+Many robotic mowers must have very flat ground on which to operate.
+Our cutter units should be able to discover the terrain of the yard and whenever possible, negotiate valid paths to cut all possible areas.

+As an interesting twist, it might be desirable to have the phone app identify on a map of the yard those areas where the cutters were not able to complete.
+This would quickly identify where manual help would be required.

+### Cutting Patterns ###

+The customer should be able to specify a set of one or more patterns to use in cutting the yard.

+Since it may be possible that the cutter may take more than a single day to cut a yard, the current cutting pattern should be able to be resumed.

+It might be possible to allow very specialized patterns that can essentially create yard-art.

+### Automatic Recharging ###

+Like many of the existing robotic lawnmowers, the cutter units must recognize when their batteries are getting low so they can return to the charging station.

+As a different possibility, the cutter units might be scalable to have onboard gas generators so we can handle much larger areas.

+### Commercial Scalability ###

+All of the data for a yard should be saved and loadable on demand.
+The `base-station` should be designed so it can be either permanently mounted or positioned accurately over a monument.
+These two features in addition to possible *swarming* and the optional *onboard gas generators* and larger mowing decks would allow commercial yard maintenance companies to use the cutter system to maintain numerous different yards.

+After the initial setup (and the positioning of a monument), a company should be able to come to the client's yard, position the `base-station` over the yard *monument*, load the client's yard data, select the cutting pattern and then start the `cutter` units.
+While the `cutter`s are busy cutting the yard maintenance employees could do things like edging, trimming areas that are already known as beyond the capabilities of the `cutter`s.

+## XXX Requirements ##

 *	Accurate positioning within yard
-*	Go / No-Go zones
-*	Obstruction identification and avoidance
-  * Learning permanent obstructions
-*	Controllable cutting patterns
-  * Continue with a single cutting pattern until it has been completed
-  * This implies that we must track progress throughout the cutting
 * Steep hill recognition and negotiation
-* Automatic Recharging
-  * Return to the charging station and automatically plugin

 ## Wishes ##